• Skip to primary navigation

 The Creamiest Vegan Fettuccine Alfredo - Raw Pasta Before Cooking

 Once the cauliflower is tender, blend it together with the cooking liquid, adding miso paste and salt to taste.
 Return it to the skillet and add pasta.
-Toss to heat through and garnish with vegan Parmesan, parsley and freshly ground black pepper.

 The Creamiest Vegan Fettuccine Alfredo - Parsley Ingredient Washed and Ready for Cooking